 Interests: Education, school counseling, working with kids

-Research: Child Psychology labs, STEM Thinking, Reasoning & Learning Lab with Dr. Keisha Varma
+Research: Child Psychology labs, STEM Thinking, Reasoning and Learning Lab with Dr. Keisha Varma

 Future plans: Work in a school setting as a school counselor for grades K-12